 - If the events of OOTP wasn't enough, Lestrange singing "I killed Sirius Black" in the cornfield to taunt Harry and Co. will elicit both Berserker Tears and sad tears.

 - Pay attention to Alan Rickman's performance when Snape kills Dumbledore.
 In the book, he shouts out "AVADA KEDAVRA!" but in the movie, his tone of voice - remember, he's being asked by Dumbledore to do this against his wishes - is more like, "God, forgive me..."
 It's one of regret and remorse.

-- In a deleted scene we see the Hogwarts students sing a hauntingly beautiful choir that takes place immediately after Dumbledore's death.
-We witness Snape overlooking the window thinking about what he has done, while shedding a single tear.
+- In a deleted scene we see the Hogwarts students sing a hauntingly beautiful choir that takes place immediately before Dumbledore's death.
+We witness Snape overlooking the window thinking about what he will have to do, while shedding a single tear.